-The Learning Resource Center supports students who would like to expand their learning by incorporating additional study skills, organizational skills, and time management skills into their daily routine.
-The Learning Resource Center is equipped with a full computer lab, laser printer, copier, and scanner.
+The Learning Resource Center supports students who would like to expand their learning through the development of improved study skills, organizational skills, and time management.
+The Learning Resource Center is equipped with a full computer lab including state of the art technical resources.
 Learning specialists are available during designated office hours or by appointment.

 Students Helping Students

-Students Helping Students is staffed by a Learning Specialist and peer tutors made available through the National Honors Society.
-During the morning support hours, peer tutors can work with students on homework questions, projects, essays, as well as studying for tests.
-The tutors are trained through the National Honors Society on supporting students academically.
+Students Helping Students is staffed by a Learning Specialist and peer tutors made available through the National Honor Society.
+During the morning support hours, peer tutors work with students on homework questions, projects, essays, as well as test preparation.
+The tutors are trained through the National Honor Society.

-Archbishop Spalding supports the various learning needs of individual students.
-Any student requesting academic accommodations must provide the following information for review by the Learning Specialists.
-Once a student is approved, the family will meet with the Director of the Learning Resource Center to create an official Academic Accommodations Plan which will be provided confidentially to the student’s teachers each year.
-During the meeting, the Director will explain use of the plan and responsibilities of the student and teachers in implementation of the specific accommodations.
-Please see the Request for Accommodations Document for more detailed information.
+Archbishop Spalding supports the varied learning styles of individual students.
+Any student requesting academic accommodations must complete a formal request (see below) for review by the Learning Specialists.
+Once a student is approved, the family will meet with the Director of the Learning Resource Center to create an official Academic Accommodations Plan which will be provided confidentially to the student’s teachers each semester.
+During the meeting, the Director will explain uses of the plan and responsibilities of the student (and teachers) in implementation of the specific accommodations.
+Please see the Request for Accommodations document for more detailed information.

 Outreach Mentoring Program

-The Outreach Mentoring Program is designed to closely coordinate the efforts of administrators, counselors, teachers, and parents to meet specific needs of students who struggle academically.
-Students considered for the Mentoring Program have already obtained support from the classroom teacher, the guidance department and other schools services.
-These students may demonstrate poor academic performance across most classes and are recommended by school administrators for the program.
+The Outreach Mentoring Program is designed to closely coordinate the efforts of administrators, counselors, teachers, and parents to meet specific needs of students who might begin to struggle academically.
+Students considered for the Outreach Mentoring Program have already obtained support from the classroom teacher, the guidance department and other school services.
+These students are recommended by school administrators for the program.

-The Aquinas Program offers enhanced services for an additional fee to students wishing to focus on academic strategies.
-Admission to the program requires an application and required documentation of the learning needs.
+The Aquinas Program offers enhanced academic services for an additional fee (see the Aquinas Program Application Procedures document).
+Admission to the program requires documentation of the student's learning needs.
 Students within the scope of the program are individually monitored on a daily basis.
-Extended Resource Center hours are available to these students.
-Students have permission to work independently or with a Learning Specialist in the Resource Center during homeroom and lunch (no appointment necessary).
+Extended Learning Resource Center hours are available to these students.
+Students have permission to work independently or with a Learning Specialist in the Learning Resource Center during homeroom and lunch (no appointment necessary).
 The center is also open as a proctored study hall, with student tutors and support staff, until four o’clock Monday through Thursday.
-Additional technology support and resources are also available to students such as audio text, SAT/ACT prep programs, smart device app supports, and other tools for learning.
+Additional resources are also available to students such as audio text, SAT/ACT preparation programs, smart device application supports, and other tools for learning.
 This program requires additional information for admissions.
-Please see the Application Procedures Document and contact the Director of the Learning Resource Center for more information.
+Please contact the Director of the Learning Resource Center for more information.